alan2207/bulletproof-react/docs/project-structure.md

 +-- utils             # shared utility functions
 ```

-In order to scale the application in the easiest and most maintainable way, we have the `features` folder, that contains different feature-based modules.
+In order to scale the application in the easiest and most maintainable way, have the `features` folder, that contains different feature-based modules.
 Every `feature` folder should contain domain specific code for a specific feature.
-This allows us to keep functionalities scoped to a feature and not mix it with shared things.
-This is much easier to maintain than a flat folder structure especially for medium and large projects because flat folders with many files get quickly out of control, the files are more difficult to find, etc.
+This allows to keep functionalities scoped to a feature and not mix it with shared things.
+This is much easier to maintain than a flat folder structure with many files.

 A feature could have the following structure: